-What Causes the Color Phenomena of Blue Amber?
+What Causes the Color of Blue Amber

 Blue Amber |

-Amber is usually yellow to brown, and some specimens display red to brownish red or reddish brown colors.
+Amber color is usually yellow to brown, and some specimens display red to brownish red or reddish brown colors.
 Blue amber is rare, found mainly in the Dominican Republic with some production from Indonesia and Mexico.

-Causes of coloration
+Causes of Blue Amber coloration

 Dominican blue amber. |